andreasm80/blog.local/content/post/2024-04-08-vsphere-tanzu-avi-multiple-supervisors/index.md

 - 2x vSphere clusters, Supervisor installed on both of them
 - 1x Avi controller cluster

-The plan is to have vSphere with Tanzu enabled on both my vSphere clusters, but I dont want them to share any Avi Service Engines or NSX Edge clusters.
-The only thing they have in common is that they are being managed by the same vCenter Server, NSX manager and Avi controller.
-So lets dig in to it and see how that goes.
-The keyword is as much separation on compute and network as possible where sharing some common management instances like NSX manager cluster, vCenter Server and Avi controller cluster.

 *To make this post a bit shorter I am skipping all the necessary requirements/preparation/installation of NSX and Avi and will just refer to my previous posts how to do that:*